xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 **Note:** The above guidelines are provided for your convenience.
 It’s important that you review Apple’s documentation on [privacy manifest files][PrivacyManifestFiles] before creating a privacy manifest for your project.

 **Important:**
-The following information is proivided based on Apple's documentation as of March 2024.
+The following information is provided based on Apple's documentation as of March 2024.
 It is recommended that you review Apple’s documentation on [privacy manifest files][PrivacyManifestFiles] when creating a privacy manifest for your project to ensure you are using the most recent guidelines.
 If you find any discrepancies in the information below, please [file a bug](https://github.com/dotnet/maui/issues) and include the API in question.

 ## Privacy manifest for .NET MAUI and .NET for iOS or tvOS applications
 If you’re developing an application using .NET MAUI, consider the following steps: